List of Newcastle KB United records and statistics

-Newcastle KB United was an Australian professional association football club based in Newcastle.
+Newcastle KB United was an Australian semi-professional association football club based in Newcastle.
 The club was formed in 1977 was admitted into the National Soccer League in 1978.
 The club had never qualified for the Finals series in the National Soccer League in all seven seasons of existence until they became defunct after playing seven rounds of the 1984 National Soccer League season and being replaced by another Newcastle club Newcastle Rosebud United (now Adamstown Rosebud).

 The list encompasses the records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Newcastle KB United players on the international stage.
 Attendance records in Newcastle are also included.

 The club's record appearance maker is Craig Mason, who made 152 appearances between 1978 and 1984.
 Ken Boden is Newcastle KB United's record goalscorer, scoring 30 goals in total.